 When it comes to dehydrated lemons, the precise shelf life can depend on several factors such as the quality of your initial produce, the method and thoroughness of your dehydration process, and the conditions of storage.
 However, the general rule of thumb can be applied to provide a rough estimate.

 Typically, if stored properly, dehydrated lemons can last between 9 to 12 months.
 However, the potency of their flavor may begin to diminish after six months.
 So, for optimal taste, it’s recommended to use your dried lemons within this timeframe.
+Properly dried and stored dehydrated lemon slices can last up to 12 to 24 months.

 Storage conditions can significantly affect the shelf life of your dehydrated lemons.
 Here are a few tips to ensure their longevity: